Mikeberv-msft/windows-iotcore-docs/windows-iotcore/windows-server.md

 Windows Server is well known as the server operating system used by small businesses and enterprises world-wide.
 What is less well known is that for years, Windows Server has also powered many dedicated solutions in retail, manufacturing, healthcare, and more.
 Windows Server IoT 2019 allows you to build fixed purpose solutions with specific allowances and restrictions in the license agreement.

+## Getting started

+In order to start your journey in manufacturing with Windows Server IoT 2019, you'll need to reach out to a distributor from [this list](https://go.microsoft.com/fwlink/?linkid=2094697).

+You can also try an evaluation copy of Windows Server IoT 2019 [here](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2019).

+Learn more about Windows Server IoT 2019 with our [Windows Server documentation](https://docs.microsoft.com/en-us/windows-server/index).

 ## Long-term Servicing Channel (LTSC)

 This is the release model you’re already familiar with (formerly called the “Long-Term Servicing Branch”) where a new major version of Windows Server is released every 2-3 years.
 Users are entitled to 5 years of mainstream support and 5 years of extended support.
 This channel is appropriate for systems that require a longer servicing option and functional stability.
 Deployments of Windows Server IoT 2019 and earlier versions of Windows Server will not be affected by the new Semi-Annual Channel releases.
 The Long-Term Servicing Channel will continue to receive security and non-security updates, but it will not receive the new features and functionality.